 Nervonic acid Sources

 Nervonic acid (24 carbon atoms) was first discovered in the fat of Elasmo tributaries by Tsujimoto M. in 1927.
 In subsequent scientific studies, it was further found that it existed as glycerol ester in the fish oil of the Centrophorus granular fish liver oil and was high in the cruciferous plant Lunaria Annua (22-25%).

-Among all omega fatty acids, omega-9, known as nervonic acid, may be the rarest and least valued.
+Among all omega fatty acids, omega-9, known as nervonic acid, maybe the rarest and least valued.
 In our daily life, there are many sources of nervonic acids.
 Generally, it can be divided into animal and plant sources.
-(Nervonic acid food sources as follow : )
+(Nervonic acid food sources as follows: )

 However, Malania oleifera is a threatened species and has been listed on the list of important protected wild plants in China.
-Therefore, Acer truncatum Bunge is currently considered to be the best natural source of the highest yield of nervonic acid in the market.
-Here are data of fatty acid distribution in Acer truncatum Bunge (seed oil):
+Therefore, Acer truncatum Bunge is currently considered the best natural source of the highest yield of nervonic acid in the market.
+Here are data on fatty acid distribution in Acer truncatum Bunge (seed oil):